Test Results

 Results for patients over 16 years old can only be given to the patient.
 As per our practice policy to ensure patient confidentiality, the staff will not disclose any details of the test but will advise you of any action that needs to be taken.
 Results can be given to someone other than the patient, if previously arranged with doctor.

-Laboratory Specimens
+Laboratory specimens

 Specimens should be handed in as early in the day as possible.
 Please ensure your name and date of birth are on the container.

-Test Times
+Test times

 X-Ray – Up to 2 weeks